-Any student who desires that any or all of the above listed information not be released may contact the registrar's office or complete the form found at https://www.goshen.edu/ registrar/privacy.
-Questions about this policy may be directed to the Registrar or Vice President for Student Life.
+Any student who desires that any or all of the above-listed information not be released may contact the registrar's office or complete the form found at www.goshen.edu/registrar/privacy/.
+Questions about this policy may be directed to the Registrar or Dean of Students.